jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/symbolic-regression-gp.rst

 -------------

 * Given the stochastic nature of the search, the final result will differ every time
-* And since genetic programming does not attempt to simplify the results, some silly looking functions may be generated
+* And since genetic programming's only goal is to fit the data, and it does not attempt to simplify the results, some silly looking functions may be generated

     * Below are additional examples of generated solutions that all simplify to :math:`y = x + 1`